 Any use of force by a member of this department, equal to or greater than Compliance Holds as listed in Wisconsin's LESB standard Intervention Options, shall be documented promptly, completely and accurately in an IAPro Use of Force report.
 The officer should articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.
 To collect data for purposes of training, resource allocation, analysis and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure or law.

-300.5.1 NOTIFICATION TO SUPERVISORS
+300.5.1 NOTIFICATIONS TO SUPERVISORS

-Supervisory notification shall be made as soon as practicable following any application of force.
+Supervisory notification shall be made as soon as practicable following the application of force in any of the following circumstances: